-- 1. Identify what agency components are likely to possess information of insider threat interest. - 2.
-Collaborate with each component individually to determine what information would be useful to detect behavioral anomalies. - Understand the possible insider threat indicators that various information can provide. - Determine that the consolidation and forwarding of information to the hub will maintain the protection of civil liberties and privacy and is consistent with: federal statutes; executive orders; presidential directives; agency policy; and, for the IC, Attorney General-approved guidelines for the collection, retention, and dissemination of information concerning United States persons. - 3.
-Hub and components should determine how relevant data can efficiently flow to the hub. - Will the information flow to the hub digitally or through manual means employing actual human interface with the information? - If digitally, will it be an automated push?
-In what format?
-What will be the frequency of updates? - If manually, is there a discreet process for hub personnel to obtain needed information in a timely manner? - 4.
+- useful to detect behavioral anomalies. - can provide. - dissemination of information concerning United States persons. - - actual human interface with the information? - frequency of updates? - information in a timely manner? - 4.
 Determine how you will staff the hub. - Will it be composed of full-time, dedicated, discipline-agnostic staff? - Will it be composed of assignees from the various D/A components? - Will it be composed of part-time liaisons from the various D/A components?